 There is no doubt that the right of property is given as a legal provision in India.
 But the right to property for women is still a question mark.
 Very few women have on paper the right of property, but they are actually not aware of this right.
 They become aware of it when there are problems in the family due to family disputes.
 Most of the women do not enjoy their right to property and they have been treated just as more relatives to the family.
 It is a cause which keeps them in a ‘pervasive cycle of poverty’.

 5.The paradox of Entrepreneurial Skill and Finance

-Women from both the economically poor and rich families suffer from the paradox of “have and haven’t” skills of entrepreneurship.
+Women from both the economically poor and rich families suffer from the paradox of “have and have no skills of entrepreneurship.
 Women from economically rich families have the capital to invest, but they may lack good entrepreneurial skills.
-On the other side, women from an economically poor family have good entrepreneurial skills, 66 but they haven’t got any financial support from their family member or relatives.
+On the other side, women from an economically poor family have good entrepreneurial skills but they haven’t got any financial support from their family member or relatives.
 Thus the problems of women entrepreneurship are in a state of paradox.